Report cross-border tax arrangements (Mandatory Disclosure Rules/DAC6)

 - the relevant EU Member States

-You can also file multiple reports at the same time using an XML upload function.
+You can also report multiple disclosures at the same time by uploading an XML-file.
 For this you will need software from an (external) software supplier.

-Once you have filed a report we will send you a reference number.
+Once you have reported a disclosure we will send you a reference number.

-We forward your report to a European database accessible to the tax authorities of the European Member States.
-In addition, we use the information from your report within the Netherlands Tax and Customs Administration for supervisory purposes, for example.
+We forward your disclosure to a European database which is accessible to the tax authorities of the European Member States.
+In addition, we use the information from your disclosure within the Netherlands Tax and Customs Administration for supervisory purposes, for example.

 Would you like to know more about how the reporting process works at the Netherlands Tax and Customs Administration?
 Download the process chart.